ZiangTian/My-Algorithm-Problem-Set/Coding Problem Set/LeetCode 200.md

 #### 206 Reverse Linked List (Easy)

 Recursive solution: This requires us to  write the exit at the top of the entry.
-Bear in mind that head, after the function, should be at the end of the list, pointing to NULL.
+Bear in mind that head, after the function, should be at the end of the list, pointing to nullptr.

 The function can roughly be divided into 4 steps: